qiyunlab/HGTector/doc/analyze.md

 Option | Default | Description
 --- | --- | ---
-`--from-scores` | - | If score table already exists, use it and skip search result parsing and taxonomy inference.
+`--from-scores` | - | If a score table already exists, use it and skip search result parsing and taxonomy inference.
 Otherwise overwrite it.